 Similarly, portable air compressors are not to be used by agents and/or ship repair firms to supply compressed air to ships undergoing dry dockings and/or wet dockings.
 The only time that portable air compressors, not belonging to the EGD, will be permitted to be used is when compressed air is not available in the EGD's compressed air system and/or the use of the non-EGD portable air compressors has been approved in writing by EGD Operations prior to their use.
 If any agents and/or ship repair firms fail to utilize the EGD's compressed air and utilize outside portable air compressors, without prior written consent from EGD Operations, then charges will be applied at the "Air compressor (second)" rate, during the period that the unauthorized air compressor(s) are being utilized.

 In this section

-The dock has three level-luffing cranes and four mobile cranes.
+The dock has three evel-luffingl cranes and five mobile cranes.

 Important notice (January 1, 2018): Rough-terrain rubber-tired crane

-Since January 1, 2018, the Esquimalt Graving Dock has received a new 80 Ton Grove rough-terrain rubber-tired crane.
+Since January 1, 2018, the Esquimalt Graving Dock has received a new 80 Tonne Grove rough-terrain rubber-tired crane.
 This crane is now available to the tenants and users following the standard crane request process.
-The yearly rate for the use of this crane has been established as $312.82/hour.
+The yearly rate for the use of this crane for the period 01 April 2020 to 31 March 2021, has been established as $339.19/hour.

 Krupp 150-tonne level-luffing crane